Are letters of recommendation required?

 When will I know if I will get an interview?

-The Pharmacy Admissions Office invites candidates via e-mail and phone for interviews and may continue issuing invitations through April.
+The Pharmacy Admissions Office invites candidates via e-mail for interviews and may continue issuing invitations through June.

 I’m making changes to my contact information.
 How do I notify you?

 You must inform the Roseman College of Pharmacy Admissions Office at email@example.com in writing of all changes to your address and phone numbers.
 Please include full name, plus old and new information.

 Are both the Henderson, NV and South Jordan, UT Campuses accredited?